What's Wrong with America and How to Fix it:

 If you think that healthcare reform is something new, you're mistaken.
 People have been trying to fix it for well over a century, now.
 One of the more note-worthy events happened in 1912, when Theodore Roosevelt started the Progressive Party, or Bull Moose Party, and they wanted to dissolve the unholy alliance between corrupt business and corrupt politics.
 Sound familiar to what's in the news, lately? ;-) Added to this are the facts that many politicians don't hide their involvement with corporations, and are frequently seen flying on corporate-owned jets landing at private airfields.

 Despite all the rumors that Washington wants a Canadian-style system, it's just another lie.
-President Obama wants a public plan as one of many options.
-None of the major health care bills under consideration call for a full government takeover of healthcare.
+President Obama, in his first term in office, wanted a public plan as one of many options.
+None of the major health care bills under consideration during Obama's first term called for a full government takeover of healthcare, thus ensuring that the United States will keep its infamous rank of dead last in health care for years to come.

-For those who call a universal healthcare program a step towards socialism, people should keep in mind that the exact same thing was said to Franklin Delano Roosevelt (AKA FDR) when he started the Social Security system (and the politicains promised that the Social Security Number (or SSN) would never be used a form of national ID LOL), but, people realized that this would be a good thing, since it'd give them some protection when they retire.
-Of course, it'd be in better shape if the government didn't 'borrow' from it and never paid it back plus the interest it would've earned . . .
-A universal healthcare program and a healthy Social Security program is probaly even more important today, with the Great Repression going on, and the future being so un-certain.
+For those who call a universal healthcare program a step towards socialism, people should keep in mind that the exact same thing was said to Franklin Delano Roosevelt (AKA FDR) when he started the Social Security system (and the politicains promised that the Social Security Number (or SSN) would never be used a form of national ID.
+LOL), but, people realized that Social Security would be a good thing, since it would give them some protection when they retire, because very few people can save for retirement when they're trapped in the rat race treadmill, running, and running, and running, and never getting anywhere, month after month, year after year, decade after decade, hoping that someday, things will get better, but, never are.
+Of course, the Social Security system would have been in better shape if the government didn't 'borrow' from it and never paid it back plus the interest it would have earned . . .
+A universal healthcare program and a healthy Social Security program is even more important today, with the Great Repression going on, but, you cannot tell the politicians that, or their masters, big business.

-If the United States models a universal healthcare system after the best examples that work great in other countries, it'd quickly be the world's best healthcare system and would make everybody happy!
+If the United States models a universal healthcare system after the best examples that work great in other countries, it would quickly become the world's best healthcare system and would make everybody happy!
+Well, except for the greedy corporations who make obscene amounts of money at the cost of people's lives . . .
+Which, of course, is why there is very little chance of it happening in a corporatocracy like America.

-Have things changed for the better after earlier attempts to get a public plan or public option or a national healthcare plan or universal healthcare been sabotaged?
+Have things changed for the better after earlier attempts to get a public plan or public option or a national healthcare plan or universal healthcare have been sabotaged?
 No!
-In fact, things have gotten much worse for most people in America, they're getting sicker, they lose their jobs (and their health insurance), and can't afford to get the health care they need.
+In fact, things have gotten much worse for most people in America.
+They're getting sicker, they lose their jobs (and their health insurance), and can't afford to get the health care they need.

 The World Health Organization rated France's healthcare system the world's best healthcare system in the world.
-Among the reasons why it's considered the best is because it only costs about half of what it costs per person in the United States, yet, it provides universal coverage, has no waiting lists for elective procedures and pre-authorizations aren't required, so there's no waiting around for insurance companies to approve something.
+Among the reasons why it's considered the best is because it only costs about half of what it costs per person in the United States, yet, it provides universal coverage, has no waiting lists for elective procedures and pre-authorizations aren't required, so there's no waiting around for insurance companies to approve something (if they even will, or instead, prefer to deny it to you so they can reap more profit from your un-ending pain).
 France also has three times as many doctors to patients as the United States does.
 French doctors are considered to be skillful, caring, and sensitive.
-Compare that to the last few doctors you saw in America.
+Compare that to the last few doctors you saw in America, where you're seen by someone who looks rushed, gets flustered when you ask any questions, and you get the feeling you're on a conveyor belt of sorts, being processed as quickly as possible as if you're something to be looked at briefly, then sent on your way.
 If someone in France has an acute or chronic medical condition, whether it's cancer, multiple sclerosis, heart disease, insulin-dependent diabetes, mental illness, et cetera, they're covered 100 percent and the patient pays nothing.
 Maternity stays for women in France in a hospital after childbirth are five days on average, compared to 48 hours that the health insurance companies tried to make even less, but were eventually forced to accept it after U.S. federal legislation back in 1998.
 In addition to this, French women who are working get months of paid leave, a child allowance, home visits from nurses, and have subsidized daycare for their children.
 France also has tuition free medical schools, lower payouts for malpractice cases (so doctors have much smaller malpractice insurance premiums), and they don't require a large number of employees to deal with the various health insurers.
 They have a common electronic billing system that's integrated with their identity cards.
 Patients also get to choose their doctors, and aren't told which ones they have to go to as in other universal healthcare systems around the world.
 In France, people visit doctors twice as often as people do in America, and they don't have to worry about deductibles, and their average out of pocket expenses for a year are less than $250.
 Also, every cancer patient is allowed to get any drug, no matter if it's an experimental drug still undergoing testing or very expensive.
+Compare that to the American health care system.
+LOL

 Healthcare in America costs more than any other major country in the world, yet the American healthcare system is ranked only 37 by the World Health Organization.
 Obviously, we're not getting our money's worth!

 Only a few decades ago, things were a lot easier, and affordable.
 Doctors made housecalls and a visit to the hospital only cost you a few days' pay.
 If people couldn't afford the private and expensive hospitals, there were charity hospitals they could go to for free.
 You could also get health insurance for very little money and they had no problems with covering pre-existing medical conditions.
-Obviously, things have changed very fast and the change was very bad for all.
+Obviously, things have changed very fast and the change was very bad for everyone that needed medical help, while more people profited from the pain of others.

 If the politicians screw us over and don't let us have universal healthcare . . .